zitadel/zitadel/docs/docs/guides/integrate/identity-providers/github.md

 ### Client ID and Secret

-After clicking "Register application" , you will see the detail page of the application you have just created.
+After clicking "Register application", you will see the detail page of the application you have just created.
-To be able to connect GitHub to ZITADEL you will need a client ID and a client secret.
+Copy the client ID you can copy directly from the detail page.
-The client ID you can copy directly.
-A secret you have to generate by clicking "Generate new client secret".
+Generate a new secret by clicking "Generate new client secret".
 Make sure to save the secret, as you will not be able to show it again.

 ![Client ID and Secret](/img/guides/github_oauth_client_id_secret.png)